Measuring your response to AML treatment

 Doctors use tests to check if you are in remission from AML.
 You might hear your hospital team use different words to describe the type of remission.
 We explain these terms below.

-If you have complete remission with incomplete recovery, you are still in remission.
+If you have CRi, you are still in remission.

-MRD tests are much more sensitive than conventional bone marrow biopsies and blood tests, and have hugely improved our ability to spot when AML might relapse.
+Because the number of cells is very small, we cannot see them down the microscope.
+But MRD tests are much more sensitive than conventional bone marrow biopsies and blood tests.
+They have hugely improved our ability to spot when AML might relapse.

 "Once I was facing the treatment plan, I was full of fear.
 I was scared of the chemotherapy, but also scared it wouldn't work."